AIMultipleAIMultiple

 Concurrency benchmark methodology

-We tested NVIDIA’s latest GPU architectures using Runpod cloud infrastructure to evaluate their concurrency scaling capabilities for AI inference workloads.
-Our benchmark tested the H100, H200, and B200 GPUs running the OpenAI gpt-oss-20b model via vLLM under varying concurrent load conditions, ranging from single requests to scenarios with 1,024 simultaneous connections.
+We tested the latest high-performance GPU architectures from both NVIDIA and AMD to evaluate their concurrency scaling capabilities for AI inference workloads.
+Our benchmark tested the NVIDIA H100, H200, and B200 GPUs alongside AMD’s MI300X, running the OpenAI gpt-oss-20b model via vLLM under varying concurrent load conditions.
 Through measurement of throughput metrics, latency distributions, and resource utilization patterns, this analysis aims to provide insights for AI inference deployments.

 We deployed our tests on Runpod’s cloud infrastructure, utilizing NVIDIA’s most advanced GPU architectures and the vLLM framework.